weymann/OH3-SolarForecast-Drops/README.md

 Returns `QuantityType<Energy>` between the timestamps `startTimestamp` and `endTimestamp`.
 Respect `getForecastBegin` and `getForecastEnd` to avoid ambiguous values.

+Check log or catch exceptions for error handling

+- `IllegalArgumentException` thrown in case of problems with call arguments
-Check for `UndefType.UNDEF` in case of errors.
+- `SolarForecastException` thrown in case of problems with timestamp and available forecast data

 ## Date Time